Poulami-Nandi/riskAnalysisVar/README.md

-# Quantitative Risk Analysis with Value at Risk (VaR) - OOP Implementation
+# Quantitative Risk Analysis with Value at Risk (VaR)

 ## Overview